 What Madrid does best

-- The city is especially strong when you stop comparing it to somewhere else.
+- It is strongest when you stop comparing it to somewhere else.

 Food

-- Madrid food is part of the city rhythm.
+- Madrid food is part of the city’s rhythm, not just support for it.

 Nightlife

-- A clean base makes late nights easier.
+- A well-placed base makes late Madrid feel much easier.

 Etiquette and local norms

-- Match the city’s rhythm instead of fighting it.
+- Match the city’s rhythm instead of trying to discipline it.

 Blunt advice

-- The hotel matters more than many travelers assume.
+- The district matters more than many travelers assume.